Wh02m1/WebApp-NodeJS-MongoDB-login-register/README.md

   ```
 4. Set up the MongoDB connection by replacing the MongoDB URL in `App.js` with your own database URL.

+## Database Setup

+1. Create a MongoDB database for the application.
+2. Define the required schemas in your MongoDB database based on the following models used in the application:
+- User Schema:
+  - Username (String)
+  - Email (String)
+  - Password (String)

+- Product Schema:
+  - Define the fields based on your specific product requirements.

+- Ticket Schema:
+  - Name (String)
+  - Email (String)
+  - Message (String)

+Ensure that the database and collection names used in the application match the ones you have set up in your MongoDB database.

 ## Usage

 1. Start the application by running the following command: